-Heavy-flavor production provides a wide-ranging pallet of key information in three broad areas of physics addressed by the relativistic heavy ion collider RHIC at Brookhaven National Laboratory.
-The current available experiments at RHIC are inadequately equipped to fully exploit the opportunities heavy-flavor production provides.
+Heavy-flavor production provides a wide-ranging palette of key information in three broad areas of physics addressed by the relativistic heavy ion collider RHIC at Brookhaven National Laboratory.
+Current experiments at RHIC are inadequately equipped to fully exploit the opportunities heavy-flavor production provides.
 Many of the necessary measurements are either not possible or can be performed only with very limited accuracy.
 Precise vertex tracking is imperative for a robust measurement of heavy-flavor production.
 The proposed VTX detector adds tracking capabilities to the central arms of the PHENIX experiment.
 With this detector charged particles detected in the central arms can be identified as decay products from charm- or beauty-carrying particles by the displacement of their trajectories to the collision vertex.
-A broad $p_T$ range for charm and beauty measurements is achieved by using different decay channels to reach different parts of phase space.
+A broad p_T range for charm and beauty measurements is achieved by using different decay channels to reach different parts of phase space.

 The addition of the VTX to PHENIX will significantly extend the physics program of PHENIX.
-In heavy ion collisions open charm and beauty production will help to probe the high-density matter created early during the reaction.
-Specifically accurate measurements will help to establish:
+In heavy ion collisions open charm and beauty production will provide essential new data on the high-density matter created early during the reaction.
+Specifically, these measurements will determine:

-- if heavy-quarks are produced only in the initial parton-parton collisions or also during the later phases of the collision. - the flavor dependence of the energy-loss, which has already been observed for light partons. - a firm baseline to quantify the suppression or possible enhancement of J/ $\psi$ . - quantitatively the rate of thermal dilepton emission. - quark confinement forces at larger binding energies via the yield of upsilon states.
+- if heavy-quarks are produced only in the initial parton-parton collisions or also during the later phases of the collision. - the flavor dependence of the energy-loss, which has already been observed for light partons. - a firm baseline to quantify the suppression or possible enhancement of J/ ψ . - quantitatively the rate of thermal dilepton emission. - quark confinement forces at larger binding energies via the yield of upsilon states.